hemagb/project-1/README.md

-# Project | Effect of Hurricanes on Quality of Life
+# Project | Housing Market and its affordability

 ## To do: